itosue/TJAR_for_Slack/README.md

 This addon throws JSON webhook to Slack after rendering.
 You don't need to check whteher rendering is finished or not anymore.
 You can send notification to any device via slack.(I get notifications from Pebble via SlackApp.)

+Usage
+1)Fill in your webhook URL and channel in preference panel.
+2)Check a checkbox in Properties > Render > Throw JSON After Rendering

 This addon sends 2 messages.
 1)render canceled : This will be sent when rendering is canceled (ex.closing window etc...)
 2)render completed : This will be sent end when rendering is completed.